bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 #### Tracks correlation
 You can get a whole genome overview of the similarity of a group of tracks by using the Portal's correlation tool.

-* From the filters at the right of the grid, add back datasets for all tissues and all assay types.
+* Back on the grid page, from the filters at the right of the grid, add back datasets for all tissues and all assay types.

 ![img](https://raw.githubusercontent.com/bioinformaticsdotca/Epigenomics_2017/master/img/module4_2017_portal_selectAllTissues.png)